Kevon Seymour

-Kevon Seymour (/ˈkiːvɒn/ KEE-von; born November 30, 1993) is an American professional football cornerback.
+Kevon Seymour (/ˈkiːvɒn/ KEE-von; born November 30, 1993) is an American professional football cornerback for the Washington Commanders of the NFL.
 He played college football for the USC Trojans and was selected by the Buffalo Bills in the sixth round of the 2016 NFL draft.
-Seymour has also played for the Carolina Panthers, Philadelphia Eagles, Baltimore Ravens, and Washington Commanders.
+Seymour has also played for the Carolina Panthers, Philadelphia Eagles, and Baltimore Ravens.

 College career

 In four seasons at USC, Seymour had 126 tackles (4 for a loss), 19 pass deflections, one fumble recovery, and three interceptions with 24 starts.
 He played as a true freshman in 2012 as a backup cornerback and a special teams contributor.
 As a sophomore, his role increased as he was a starter in 12 games.
 In his senior season, he saw limited playing time due to injuries.